-Why A 15 Year Mortgage Makes More Financial Sense Than 30 Year Mortgages
+Why I Believe a 15-Year Mortgage Makes More Financial Sense Than 30 Years (and Lived It)

 Most real estate agents, mortgage brokers, and fake gurus push 30-year mortgages because the monthly payment looks easier to handle.
 But I’ve never bought into that.

-If you can’t afford the house on a 15-year loan, you can’t afford the house.
-That’s how I’ve always looked at it.
-Stretching a mortgage across 30 years doesn’t make it more affordable; it just makes it more expensive.
+If you can’t afford the house on a 15-year mortgage, you really can’t afford the house.
+Stretching payments across 30 years doesn’t make a home affordable, it just makes it far more expensive in the long run.

 Table of Contents